- What are the qualifications for becoming a substitute teacher?

 All substitutes are employed “at will”, which means they can terminate their employment relationship or refuse work at any time for any reason, or no reason at all, without notice.
 Likewise, the Superintendent or his/her designee reserves the right to add or remove substitutes from our Aesop substitute calling system or limit the assignment/placement of substitutes at his/her discretion at any time for any reason, or for no reason at all, without notice.

-All substitute teachers and paraeducators who do not currently hold an educator license are required to complete Frontline Education's Introductory Teacher Training within 30 days of hire.
+All substitute teachers and paraeducators who do not currently hold an educator license are required to complete Frontline Education's Introductory Teacher Training prior to substituting in our District.
 Licensed educators and substitute teachers hired prior to 12/1/09 shall be exempt from this requirement.
 The cost of the training program ($20) shall be borne by the substitute.

 The link for this training is found at this Frontline Education Training login.
 Please select the Essex Westford School District as your Division.